magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/6_search/01_get-started-search.md

 );
 ```

-In order to convert the returned `Landmark` to a `OverlayItem` use the `overlayItem` getter of the `Landmark` class.
+To convert the returned `Landmark` to an `OverlayItem`, use the `overlayItem` getter of the `Landmark` class.
-This methods returns the associated `OverlayItem` if available, null otherwise.
+This method returns the associated `OverlayItem` if available; otherwise, it returns null.

 Set the `searchAddresses` and `searchMapPOIs` to false in order to filter non-relevant results.

+Overlay search requires the existence of a `GemMap` with a style that includes the overlay being searched.

+If the map is not initialized or the overlay is not part of the current map style, the `preferences.overlays.add` operation will fail with a `GemError.notFound` error, and the search will return `GemError.invalidInput` with no results.
+The default map style does include all common overlays.

 ## Search for location